NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 Each date is based on a specific epoch, defined by the number of years since the event that initiated it.
 The current epoch is the Epoch of the Last Stand.

+- Epoch of Creation
+- Epoch of Myth
+- Epoch of Many Worlds
+- Epoch of the Void
+- Epoch of Worlds United
+- Epoch of Clashing Deities
+- Epoch of Accord
+- Epoch of the Last Stand
+- Epoch of Prophecy

 ### Years

 Each year is 365.242196 days long